Existence of simultaneous route and departure choice dynamic user equilibrium: The dynamic network loading

 Then the model is described by the following set of equations.

 Notice that (\ref{pqm1}) and (\ref{pqm2}) amount to an ordinary differential equation (ODE) with a right hand side that is discontinuous in the state variable $q(\cdot )$.
-Such ODEs have been the main hurdle to further analysis and computation of this model in continuous time.
-In Han et al. (2012a, 2012b), a reformulation of Vickrey's model as a Hamilton-Jacobi equation was proposed and solved with a version of the Lax-Hopf formula (see Evans 2010 for more detailed on general Hamilton-Jacobi equation and Lax-Hopf formula).
-As a result, the solution to (\ref{pqm1})-(\ref{pqm3}) was presented in closed form.
-Due to the space limitation, we will omit details of the derivation of explicit solution to Vickrey's model and refer the reader to Han et al. (2012a, 2012b) for details.
+Such an ODE has been the main hurdle to further analysis and computation of this model in continuous time.
+In \cite{HFY1, HFY2}, a reformulation of the Vickrey model as a Hamilton-Jacobi equation is proposed and solved with a version of the Lax-Hopf formula (the reader is referred to \cite{Evans} for more details on Hamilton-Jacobi equation and Lax-Hopf formula).
+As a result, the solutions to (\ref{pqm1})-(\ref{pqm3}) are obtained in closed form.
+Due to space limitation, we omit further details of relevant analysis, and refer the reader to \cite{HFY1, HFY2}.

 Let us next introduce the cumulative entering vehicle count $U(\cdot )$ and the exiting vehicle count $\mathcal{W}(\cdot )$ at the entrance and exit of the link of interest, respectively.
-Furthermore, $U(\cdot )$ is assumed to be non-decreasing and left continuous.
-Notice that these latter assumption imply that the link entry flows can be unbounded and possibly contain \ the dirac delta function.
-In contrast, the Vickrey's original model requires that the entry flow to be at least Lebesgue integrable.
-As such, the GVM is more general than Vickrey's model.
+Furthermore, $U(\cdot )$ is assumed to be non-decreasing and left-continuous.
+Notice that these latter assumption imply that the link entry flows can be unbounded and possibly contain \ the dirac-delta function.
+In contrast, Vickrey's original model requires that the entry flow to be at least Lebesgue integrable.
+As such, the GVM is more general than the Vickrey model.